Opinions, knowledge and resources from China Checkup's expert contributors

 The new 18-digit business registration number actually goes by the Chinese name “统一社会信用代码” which could be translated as “Unified Social Credit Code”.
 But for ease of understanding, and given that it is displayed on a company’s business license, we simply refer to it as the “Chinese business registration number”.

 Other names we have seen used for this number are "Unified Social Credit Number" (USCN) and "Unified Social Credit Indicator" (USCI).
+It can also be considered to be the TIN (Tax Identification Number) for Mainland China entities.

 Here is how it is displayed at the top of a Chinese business license besides the characters “统一社会信用代码”: